glutanimate/anki-addons-misc/docs/descriptions.md

 **CHANGELOG**

-2017-08-05 – Config option that controls whether to use existing tags or not 2017-05-13 – Ability to indent arbitrary tags.
+2017-08-06 – Config option that controls whether to use existing tags or not 2017-05-13 – Ability to indent arbitrary tags.
 More config options (check the source-code header for more information)

+**SUPPORT**

+Please **do not report issues or bugs in the review section below**, as I will not be able to reply to them nor help you.
+Instead, please report all issues you encounter either on [GitHub](https://github.com/glutanimate/anki-addons-misc/issues), or by posting a new thread on the [Anki add-on support forums](https://anki.tenderapp.com/discussions/add-ons) while mentioning the name of the affected add-on in your thread title.

 **CREDITS AND LICENSE**